-This enables us to assume that both $E_1$ and $E_2$ lie strictly above the plane $z=0$, and we can let $A_1$ and $A_2$ denote the corresponding points in the affine plane.
-We can then reduce to considering two basic cases: when neither $\Gamma _i$ contains $R$, and when one doesn't and one does.
-If $R \not\in \Gamma _i$, we may assume by the above comment that it is not in the closure.
-Using symmetry, the above (converse) assertion is proved in these cases by the arguments below.
+This enables us to assume that both $E_1$ and $E_2$ lie strictly above the plane $z=0$, and we let $A_1$ and $A_2$ denote the corresponding points in the affine plane.
+We can then reduce to considering two cases: when neither $\Gamma _i$ contains $R$, and when one doesn't and one does.
+If $R \not\in \Gamma _i$, we may assume by the above comments that it is not in the closure.
+Using symmetry, the above assertion is proved in these cases from the two basic cases below.
 We shall without further reference repeatedly use the facts detailed in the above Summary.